 Activity 3 | Blog Post – Leadership Reflections

 Now that you have completed Activity 2 and your readings for this unit, reflect on your personal leadership perspective.
 In a short blog post (no more than 750 words) outline what you think are the most important attributes of a leader working in digital learning environments.
 When considering leadership values and attributes consider the readings, but also how these relate to the values you outlined in activity 2, your own perspectives on leadership, and what your values are.
-When focusing your writing you could consider one of the following prompts (note you do not need to address all of them) as you outline what you think are the most important attributes of a leader when working in digital learning environments.
-Note that the final prompt considers that the readings we have already explored provide a western perspective of leadership.
-I have added a few articles in the optional readings list below for you to consider which might provide different perspectives.
+When focusing your writing consider the following prompts as you outline what you think are the most important attributes of a leader when working in digital learning environments.

 Note that this blog post will be considered as part of your Contribution to the Learning Community and it is hoped that you will read and respond thoughtfully to a variety of posts from your fellow learners.
 It will also be an opportunity for me to provide some formative feedback on your writing that you can then take into completing your first assignment which is due at the end of week 4.